Lingaro/magento2-module-codegen/readme.md

 Feel free to contribute with new templates, bugfixes and features.
 Submit your code to review using pull request.

-In [dev/docs.md](dev/docs.md) you can find additional documentation for developers.
+In [dev/docs.md](dev/docs.md) you can find the additional documentation for developers.